berobinson/starter-hugo-academic/content/project/BHET/index.md

 ---
 title: 'Beijing Household Energy Transitions'
-summary: 'The BHET project is assessing the health, environmental, and welfare impacts of a large-scale energy transition policy in peri-urban Beijing.'
+summary: 'The BHET project is assessing the health, environmental, and welfare impacts of a large-scale energy transition policy in peri-urban Beijing.
+Using the quasi-random rollout of this policy throughout villages in Beijing municipality, we are collecting detailed data on changes in household heating behavior, energy expenditures, indoor & outdoor air quality, air exposure, and other health metrics in over 1000 households in 50 villages over 4 years.'

 # USE TAGS TO IDENTIFY A PROJECT IN SPECIFIC CATEGORIES